goby-garden/goby-database/notes.md

 ### Names versus IDs:
-* One goal is to make the sql database on its own basically legible
+* One goal is to make the sql database on its own somewhat legible
 * However, without care, names will run amuck and renaming something will require changing the name in a thousand places.
-* The approach to this for classes and properties will be to have their names on the actual tables and columns, and their IDs in places where metadata for classes is stored, so at most you only need to change their name in two places
+* Current approach to this for classes and properties is have their names on the actual tables and columns, and their IDs in places where metadata for classes is stored, so at most you only need to change their name in two places

 ---